2 - Medical

 If the blister is large or painful:

-- Sterilize a needle with alcohol or heat.
+- Sterilize a needle with hand sanitizer or fire.

 - Pierce the blister near the edge and drain the fluid.